YannMartinDes/DungeonDigger/README.md

 - Regenerate the dungeon either by pressing **Enter** or clicking the **Generate Dungeon** button.
 - Real-time adjustments with sliders for steps and room size.

+### Next steps
+- Add random on turn to create cave layout
+- Add Pillar in middle of room
+- Change the layout size

 ## How to Run

 ### Using the executable